PyPO-dev/PyPO/paper/paper.md

 These currents are calculated using geometrical optics (GO) by assuming that, locally, the field impinging on the object is a plane wave.
 Using Snell's law, the reflected field can be calculated and, together with the impinging field, the induced surface currents can be calculated.
 The calculated current distributions can then be used to calculate the

-This method has been used frequently in fields such as radar engineering and telescope design.
+This method has been used frequently in fields such as radar engineering, radio communications solutions and telescope design.
 It has proven to be an accurate method for high frequency problems, i.e. problems where the dimensions of the scattering objects are substantially larger than the wavelength under consideration.

 # Statement of need